 That was on Tuesday.
 On the following Thursday, Bukharian officials appeared again and ordered us to leave Bukhara.
 The land we were on was not mosque land.
 We replied that we could not return to Russia under any circumstances, that we were subject to laws there that we could not accept.
 Then we were allowed to drive on to the mosque land, where we were to await further orders.

 Later, October 13th.

-Yesterday I did not get to write.
-During the night from Sunday to Monday, I sat up with elderly Dietrich Wiens [#25820] from Blumstein, who arrived here very ill.
-While we held evening prayers, the suffering brother was freed from this life of pilgrimage and misery.
+Yesterday I did not get to write; during the night from Sunday to Monday, I sat up with elderly Dietrich Wiens [#25820] from Blumstein, who arrived here very ill.
+While we held the evening service, the suffering brother was freed from this life of pilgrimage and misery.
 May God in grace give him the inheritance that has been prepared for us from the beginning of the world….

 I have briefly told you our state of affairs.
 The Saviour says: "In the world you have fear;” we experience this abundantly.
 He continues: "But be comforted, for I have overcome the world" [John 16:33].
 There one learns to seize our calling in faith for eternity.
 The earth denies us everything.
 How dark it becomes so often before our eyes, but for the righteous the light must always rise again in the darkness, and through the blood of Christ we are righteous.

 My dear, I would probably have a lot to say to you, but how can a quill and ink substitute for live conversation!
 I was very glad to hear, as I learned from a letter from brother Cornelius Dyck and brother P. Quiring, that you intend to join us.
 Where to?

 Well, God can't leave his promises unfulfilled.
 Let us cry out day and night that He will save us soon.